 If you are using dispatcher without a load balancer or if your load balancer or proxy fails to set the X-Forwarded-Proto header, then you can set it at the web server or dispatcher level.
 If you are using Apache HTTP Server, then update your HTTPS VirtualHost with this directive:

 There is no standard for reverse proxy headers that tell the back end which protocol is used.
 However, here are some that are known:

 - Amazon ELB (Elastic Load Balancer) uses the "X-Forwarded-Proto: https" header.

 - Amazon Cloudfront CDN uses "X-Cloudfront-Proto: https" header.

-IV.
+III.
 Update the Jetty OSGi Configuration (AEM 6.3 and later versions)

 On AEM 6.3 and later versions there is an addition configuration required: